Policies and Guidlines

 The mission of the NBBTP is to prepare biosafety and biocontainment professionals of the highest caliber to meet the needs of the biomedical emerging disease and civilian biodefense research communities through the 21st century.

-NBBTP Fellowships are available only to U.S. citizens, permanent residents, or Nationals of the United States who meet all federal regulations and policies necessary for working with select agents.
+NBBTP Fellowships are available only to U.S. citizens, U.S. permanent residents, or Nationals of the United States who meet all federal regulations and policies necessary for working with select agents.

 - Graduate or post-graduate with academic degree(s) in microbiology, public health, medicine (human or veterinary), or other allied sciences (industrial hygiene, engineering, etc.)